Banigo1/ALXprodev-Devops/README.md

-# Advanced shell scripting
+# Advanced Shell Scripting

 ## Tasks

 1. ### API Request Automation
-mandatory

-Objective: Automate the process of making API requests to the Pokémon API and saving the results to a file
+Automate the process of making API requests to the Pokémon API and saving the results to a file

 Instructions: